Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 How Is Cornstarch Used in Cookies?

-Cornstarch isn’t used as a thickening agent in cookies, but it does have a very important purpose.
-When a recipe calls for it, it’s basically going to be there to help provide structure.
+Unlike with sauces, cornstarch isn’t used as a thickening agent in cookies, but it does have another essential purpose.

 You can use cornstarch to ensure that the cookies that you’re baking have the necessary structure to be enjoyed.
 It helps to hold them together, and it can also be used to give baked goods the right consistency.

-Sometimes, bakers will combine cornstarch with certain types of flour.
-When combined with different types of flour, it can help to create a dessert that is both light and chewy.
+Sometimes, bakers will combine cornstarch with different types of flour to create a dessert that is both light and chewy.

 This means that cornstarch is a very good ingredient when you want to bake chewy cookies.
 Certain types of cookies are meant to be very chewy, and cornstarch is a common ingredient in those.

-Cornstarch also makes it so that cookies will have a soft consistency that is very satisfying.
+Cornstarch also makes it so that cookies have a satisfying soft consistency.
 For many cookie recipes, it’s a necessity to get things to turn out just right.

-You’ll also notice that cornstarch helps to make cookies a bit thicker than they would otherwise be.
+Cornstarch also helps make cookies a bit thicker than they would otherwise be.
 When cornstarch is the main ingredient, the cookies are going to have a nice thickness to them, but they’ll still be soft and enjoyable.

 If you want to get the best results when baking cookies, it’s always recommended to use the suggested ingredients.
 That being said, you can try to come up with your own cookie recipes that use cornstarch.